 “The toy market is no exception to other retail sectors and is in a transition period, adjusting and recovering from a challenging 2019 whilst finding its path for the future.
 Despite strong leading brands and licences, toy sales declined -6% in 2019.
 Looking ahead, the industry is resourceful and knows that creativity, innovation and agility will play a key part in getting back to growth.”

 Play value continues to be important, with strong sellers in everything from traditional card and board games to more technology-driven toys.
 Toys grounded in core play values are predicted to perform well this year, with demand from young children through to the growing kidult market.

 According to a new report from Kids Insights, board games are becoming more popular than ever.
-More than a third of kids aged from six-nine are playing many of the classic board games including Guess Who, Jenga and Monopoly monthly.
+More than a third of kids aged from six to nine choose to play classic board games, including Guess Who, Jenga and Monopoly, monthly.

 Looking ahead, whilst the UK’s final trading position with the European Union remains unclear, the UK will be exiting the EU at the end of 2020, and the BTHA has robust, comprehensive plans to help support the UK toy industry through every eventuality.